-With retirements potentially lasting 30 years or more, the state pension of maximum £122.30 a week is generally considered insufficient income to maintain a desirable lifestyle throughout the post-retirement years.
+With retirements potentially lasting 30 years or more, the basic State Pension for those having reached state pension age on or after 6th April 2016 is £164.35 per week (2018/19 tax year).
+The actual amount will depend on your National Insurance payment record and whether you contracted out of the additional State Pension.
+This amount is generally considered insufficient income to maintain a desirable lifestyle throughout the post-retirement years.

 In 2012, the Government brought about the biggest and most radical changes to pension reform in generations with auto-enrolment.
 Under the new regulations, employers are now required to enrol all eligible employees into a qualifying pension plan and make contributions into it.

 - Employee is aged between 22 and the State Pension retirement age

 - Employee earns more than £10,000 per year

 - Employee is working, or ordinarily works, in the UK